eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 And it performs local optimizations, such as constant folding.

 Now let us look at the lowest part of the backtrace, where the idealization happens.
-In `AddNode::IdealIL`, we see that we have matched some `Associative` pattern.
+In `AddNode::IdealIL`, we see that we have matched some `Associative` pattern ([see addnode.cpp](https://github.com/openjdk/jdk/blob/cede30416f9730b0ca106e97b3ed9a25a09d3386/src/hotspot/share/opto/addnode.cpp#L345-L377)).
 ```
 (rr) p this->dump_bfs(2,0,"#")
 dist dump